In this article, we will discuss an important topic which is how “Excel reference cell in another sheet dynamically”.

 Some examples of INDIRECT Function (Get clear idea)

-Let us look some of the examples in the picture below.
+Let us look at some of the examples in the picture below.
 In the image below, column E is holding the formulas from column D.

 How to Reference a Cell in Another Excel Worksheet Dynamically